 Corse and Ruggles urged Hughes to return the money, but insisted he should remain free.
-Unfortunately, Hughes had given or gambled away some of the cash.
+But Hughes had given or gambled away some of the cash.
 He returned what he had left to Darg, who then had Corse and Ruggles arrested for grand larceny.
-Though Ruggles only spent two days in jail, he suffered calumny in the press.
+Though Ruggles only spent two days in jail, the press trashed him.
 A cartoon appeared, called ‘The Disappointed Abolitionists,’ suggesting the three had only wanted the reward money.

 Moderate abolitionists, fed up with Ruggles’ radicalism, drove him out of the movement.
 He had written a story in an abolitionist newspaper that a black innkeeper was helping slavers.
 The infuriated innkeeper sued the newspaper for libel and won a judgment of $600.